 Once you find the look you want, your next decision is how involved you want to get in the installation.
 Decide if you want to install the trim yourself.
 Are you proficient working with wood and a compound mitre saw?
 There are new trim products with pre-finished inside and outside corners.

-When I peeked at what's available on Amazon, I was amazed to find this “peel and stick” crown molding (shown below), found on Amazon.
+There are lots of options including this peel and stick” crown molding (shown below), found on Amazon.
 More amazing is a photo showing you can cut the molding with scissors … because it's not wood, it is polyurethane.
 As I haven't tried using this new trim, I'm honestly not sure what to say other than try it out.
 That's what I'll be doing soon.

 For more challenging trim installations, some contractors are flexible and willing to partner with you on a project.
 You need to follow their advice as they're going to be concerned about the finished product which includes your work.

 In my handyman business, we often got calls asking us to finish projects that a homeowner started.
 When they realize it's not as easy as it looks and they don't have enough time (tools or skills) to finish it, it does make sense to call for help.
 We always felt good getting the job done, with one exception (click to learn about one of my most feared handyman requests).

 For most do-it-yourself homeowners, you should stick to trim that will be painted.
 Once you've installed the trim, you can fill in the gaps with caulking to get smooth surfaces.
 If you're going to stain the woodwork, you're better off hiring a master carpenter as it's almost impossible to hide gaps and other mistakes with stain.
 Unless you're an amateur home carpenter with lots of experience using a compound miter saw, stick with designs that use more straight cuts.

 Crown molding is challenging so if you're determined to install it yourself, find a company that offers pre-cut corners.
 When ordering these from somone like sosimplecrown.com, pay close attention to their recommendations for measuring and order extra because you will make mistakes.